 Top of page

-Please note: this course is not part of upper-level courses in French Studies.
-It is taught in English and fulfills Division II requirements.
+Please note: FRT 210 is not part of upper-level courses in French Studies.
+It fulfills the WFU Division II (Literatures) requirement.
+All French in Translation courses are taught in English.